US churches reckon with traumatic legacy of Native schools | Federal News Network

 Samuel Torres, director of research and programs for the coalition, said church apologies can be a good start but “there is a lot more to be done” on engaging Indigenous community members and educating the public.

-“Without that truth, then there’s really very limited possibilities of healing,” Torres said.
+“Without that truth, then there’s really very limited possibilities of healing,” said Torres, who is a descendant of Mexica/Nahua ancestors, an Indigenous group from present-day Mexico.

 Hauff noted that the experiences of former students, such as his own parents, ranged widely.
 Some said that even amid austerity, loneliness and family separation, they received a good education, made friends, learned skills and freely spoke tribal languages with peers.
 But others talked of “unspeakable, cruel abuse,” including physical and sexual assault, malnourishment and being punished for speaking Native languages.

 “Even if some of the children did say they had a positive experience, it did come at a price,” Hauff said.
-“Our church worked hand in hand with the government to assimilate these children. … We need to acknowledge it happened.”
+“Our church worked hand in hand with the government to assimilate these children.”

 In Canada, where more than 150,000 Indigenous children attended residential schools over more than a century, a National Truth and Reconciliation Commission identified 3,201 deaths amid poor conditions.